Global Politics Seminar 2019: “Post-globalization, identities, and politics”

-The purpose of the program is to create a space in which individuals with political vocation, dedicated to public service, and who have shown leadership potential can reflect and debate on important political, economic and social questions.
+The purpose of the program is to create a space in which individuals with political vocation, dedicated to public service, and who have shown leadership potential can reflect and debate on important political, economic, and social questions.
 The program is structured into a seminar and four sessions held throughout the year.

-In this edition, 28 young political leaders from seven parties got together for two days of debate following the Aspen Method, based on a selection of readings from classic and contemporary authors such as Stefan Zweig, Hannah Arendt, Rachel Botsman, José Ortega y Gasset, Angela Merkel and Michael Ignatieff.
+In this edition, 28 young political leaders from seven parties got together for two days of debate following the Aspen Method, based on a selection of readings from classic and contemporary authors such as Stefan Zweig, Hannah Arendt, Rachel Botsman, José Ortega y Gasset, Angela Merkel, and Michael Ignatieff.

-The seminar was moderated by two Aspen España Fellows: Juan Moscoso del Prado, former member of Congress for PSOE and Chief of the Department for International Relations and Exterior Affairs at the Social and Economic Advisory Council, and Miguel Herrero de Jáuregui, Professor of Classical Philology at the University Complutense in Madrid.
+The seminar was moderated by two Aspen España Fellows: Juan Moscoso del Prado, a former member of Congress for PSOE and Chief of the Department for International Relations and Exterior Affairs at the Social and Economic Advisory Council, and Miguel Herrero de Jáuregui, Professor of Classical Philology at the University Complutense in Madrid.
 The seminar also included a colloquial with Soledad Becerril, former People’s defender for Spain from 2012 to 2017.

 In its mission to create spaces for dialogue and to strengthen democratic values, Aspen Institute España encourages each participant to reflect on topics ranging from geopolitics, ethical leadership, and the global economy.
 It is a space that helps build personal relationships that go beyond political affiliations, critical for finding common ground between parties, and creating innovative solutions to the country ́s problems.